peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  * If the type is Dictionary, ReadOnlyDictionary or the generic or nongeneric IDictionary or IReadOnlyDictionary (or HashMap or Map in Java), and if this CBOR object is a map, returns an object conforming to the type, class, or interface passed to this method, where the object will contain all keys and values in this CBOR map.

- * If the type is an enumeration constant ("enum"), and this CBOR object is an integer or text string, returns the enumeration constant with the given number or name, respectively.
+ * If the type is an enumeration constant ("enum"), and this CBOR object is an integer or text string, returns the enumeration constant with the specified number or name, respectively.
 (Enumeration constants made up of multiple enumeration constants, as allowed by .NET, can only be matched by number this way.)

  * If the type is  `DateTime`  (or  `Date`  in Java) , returns a date/time object if the CBOR object's outermost tag is 0 or 1.
 For tag 1, this method treats the CBOR object as a number of seconds since the start of 1970, which is based on the POSIX definition of "seconds since the Epoch", a definition that does not count leap seconds.
 In this method, this number of seconds assumes the use of a proleptic Gregorian calendar, in which the rules regarding the number of days in each month and which years are leap years are the same for all years as they were in 1970 (including without regard to time zone differences or transitions from other calendars to the Gregorian).
 The string format used in tag 0 supports only years up to 4 decimal digits long.
 For tag 1, CBOR objects that express infinity or not-a-number (NaN) are treated as invalid by this method.
 This default behavior for  `DateTime`  and  `Date`  can be changed by passing a suitable CBORTypeMapper to this method, such as a CBORTypeMapper that registers a CBORDateConverter for  `DateTime`  or  `Date`  objects.
 See the examples.